Staying Healthy

 Car Seat Safety Basics

 - Children younger than 13 years of age should always ride in the back seat.
-A child sitting in the front seat is at a much higher risk for injury or death in a crash — from both the force of impact and the force of the front-seat airbag deployment.
+A child sitting in the front seat has a much higher risk of injury or death in a crash — from both the force of impact of the crash itself and the force of front-seat airbag deployment.

 - Read your car seat instruction manual and your vehicle owner's manual carefully.
 Keep the manuals in your car at all times.